-Challenges Cadets to study, practice, and evaluate adaptive leadership skills as they are presented with challenging scenarios related to squad tactical operations.
-Cadets receive systematic and specific feedback on their leadership attributes and actions.
-Based on such feedback, as well as their own self-evaluations, Cadets continue to develop their leadership and critical thinking abilities.
-The focus is developing Cadets' tactical leadership abilities to enable them to succeed at ROTC's summer Leadership Development and Assessment Course (LDAC).
+Challenges Students to study, practice, and evaluate adaptive leadership skills as they are presented with challenging scenarios related to squad tactical operations.
+Students receive systematic and specific feedback on their leadership attributes and actions.
+Based on such feedback, as well as their own self-evaluations, Students continue to develop their leadership and critical thinking abilities.
+The focus is developing Students' tactical and organizational leadership abilities to enable them to succeed at ROTC's Cadet Leader Course.

 302 Applied Military Team Leadership